We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Maintaining healthy relationships can be challenging.
-In order to communicate better, many partners find themselves turning to couples counseling.
-But in-person visits aren’t always an option, whether that’s due to transportation limitations, scheduling, or the ongoing COVID-19 pandemic.
+To communicate better, many partners find themselves turning to couples counseling.
+But in-person visits aren’t always an option, whether that’s due to transportation limitations, scheduling, or something else.

 ReGain Counseling is an online relationship counseling platform that specializes in relationship and marriage therapy, in addition to individual counseling.